-- Emphasis on proactive risk management
+- 20 Emphasis on proactive risk management

-- 18 Promotes a "Just" culture
+- 21 Promotes a "Just" culture

-- 19 Addresses systemic safety concerns
+- 22 Addresses systemic safety concerns

-- 20 Holds the organization accountable
+- Holds the organization accountable

 - Identifies "What" so we can manage the manageable

-- 22 Communicates the "Why" so the culture can learn from mistakes
+- 25 Communicates the "Why" so the culture can learn from mistakes

-The intent of SMS is to improve the aviation culture by increasing hazard identification, reduce risk taking behavior, learn from mistakes and correct

-26 procedures before a mishap occurs rather than after the accident.
+The intent of SMS is to improve the aviation culture by increasing hazard identification, reduce risk taking behavior, learn from mistakes and correct procedures before a mishap occurs rather than after the accident.
+More information on SMS is available at the Wildland Fire Lessons Learned Center under the Lessons Learned in Link at wildfirelessons.net

-Risk Assessment and Risk Management
+33 Risk Assessment and Risk Management

-- The use of Risk Management will help to ensure a safe and successful operation. - 30 Risk is the probability that an event will occur.
-Assessing risk identifies the - hazard, the associated risk, and places the hazard in relationship to the mission. - A decision to conduct a mission requires weighing the risk against the benefit of - 33 the mission and deciding whether the risks are acceptable.
+The use of Risk Management will help to ensure a safe and successful operation.

+35 Risk is the probability that an event will occur.
+Assessing risk identifies the hazard, the associated risk, and places the hazard in relationship to the mission.

+A decision to conduct a mission requires weighing the risk against the benefit of the mission and deciding whether the risks are acceptable.

-- Aviation missions always have some degree of risk.
+Aviation missions always have some degree of risk.
 The four sources of hazards are methods, medium, man, and machine.
-Managing risk is a 5-step process: - Identify hazards associated with all specified and implied tasks for the mission. - Assess hazards to determine potential of occurrence and severity of consequences. - Develop controls to mitigate or remove risk, and make decisions based on accepting the least risk for the best benefit. - Implement controls (1) education controls, (2) physical controls, and (3) avoidance controls.
+Managing risk is a 5-step process:

+- Identify hazards associated with all specified and implied tasks for the mission. - Assess hazards to determine potential of occurrence and severity of consequences.

-Supervise and Evaluate - enforce standards and continuously re-evaluate their effectiveness in reducing or removing risk.
+- Develop controls to mitigate or remove risk, and make decisions based on accepting the least risk for the best benefit. - Implement controls (1) education controls, (2) physical controls, and (3) avoidance controls. - Supervise and Evaluate enforce standards and continuously re-evaluate their effectiveness in reducing or removing risk.
 Ensure that controls are communicated, implemented, and enforced.